 We have also borrowed funds from our Executive Chairman, Andrew Stranberg, during periods when Mr. Stranberg did not already owe funds to us.
 The loans are unsecured, non-interest bearing, and there is no formal repayment plan.
 In September 2021, Mr. Stranberg loaned us \$500,000 on an unsecured basis, accruing interest at 5% compounding monthly with no formal repayment plan.
 The total amount owed, including principal of \$500,000 and interest of \$4,740, was repaid to Mr. Stranberg on November 22, 2021.
-At December 31, 2021 and March 31, 2022, no amount was due to Mr. Stranberg.
+At December 31, 2021 and 2020, no amounts were due to Mr. Stranberg.